Controls

 Panel

 This control acts as a container for other controls.
-Its security properties give it ability to selectivly show form content.
+Its security properties give it ability to selectively show form content.
 If any users or roles are specified, any other user is excluded from viewing the Panel.
+Existing user and group names in the system will be suggested as you type.
+Unchecking the enabled property disables all the page’s contained controls.

 Designer